 TallyFlow RFID & Bluetooth Tracking System

 Reduce time and material waste.
-Improve productivity and profitability.
+Improve productivity, profitability, and safety.

 Track and Locate

 Know where your inventory, tools, containers, or personnel are with UHF RFID or Bluetooth (BLE) tracking.